harmiksardar/hello-world/README.md

 # hello-world

-Github documentation is super friendly.
+Github documentation is super friendly :)

 I wish all (tech) companies explained their stuff this clearly.